-None of us are immune to a little anxiety—it’s pretty much a given that in our culture (and given the fact that we have a ticking time bomb in the form of an iPhone on us at all times) that from one time or another, we’re going to suffer from a bit of stress.
-You know the feeling; that tight chest, shallow breath, uncontrollable rolling and racing thoughts.
+None of us are immune to a little anxiety—it’s pretty much a given that in our culture, from time to time, we’re going to suffer from a bit of stress.
+You know the feeling—that tight chest, shallow breath, uncontrollable rolling and racing thoughts.
 We get it.
-But when we find ourselves in that mindset, it’s important to take a moment, breath deeply and remind ourselves that it’s really no big deal.
-So to help us find that inner peace and relief, we turned to Yoga For Bad People's Katelin Sisson and Heather Lilleston, and Bandier to give us the best sequence for dealing with our inevitable anxiety.
+But when we find ourselves in that mind-set, it’s important to take a moment, breathe deeply, and remind ourselves that it’s really no big deal.
+So to help us find that inner peace and relief, we turned to Yoga for Bad People’s Katelin Sisson and Heather Lilleston, and Bandier, to give us the best sequence for dealing with our inevitable anxiety.

 From hands and knees, point toes and sit back on your heels, knees apart, resting forehead on a block, with your arms in front resting however is comfortable.
 Make sure to scrub the skin of the forehead down towards the nose with the block to cool the nervous system.
 This pose is calming for the mind because it broadens the back body and the back area of the lungs, which enhances the exhalation process while cooling the mind.
 Being close to the earth like this is very grounding for someone experiencing anxiety.
 We are reminded of the gravitational pull to the earth that tempers the anxiety jitters.
 Stay for one minute with natural breathing.

-From a standing position, step your feet wide apart, so that your ankles are under your wrists when your arms are outstretched.
+From a standing position, step your feet wide apart so that your ankles are under your wrists when your arms are outstretched.
 Turn the back foot in 15 degrees and the front foot out 90 degrees.
 Place a block on the outside of the front foot.
-Reach forward and place your hand on the block, reach your top arm up.
+Reach forward and place your hand on the block, and reach your top arm up.
 Turn your torso towards the sky and look up at your top hand.
 This pose is similar to the one before it, only it builds a little more heat because it is a standing pose, and it lengthens the inner legs slightly differently than parivritta janusirsasana.
-It opens the lungs and chest, and prepares the legs and hips for forward bending.
-It’s generally a feel good pose and accessible to most people.
-Breath 10 breaths, with even inhalations and exhalations.
+It opens the lungs and chest and prepares the legs and hips for forward bending.
+It’s generally a feel-good pose and accessible to most people.
+Breathe 10 breaths, with even inhalations and exhalations.
 Do the other side.

-From a standing position, step your feet wide apart, so that your ankles are under your wrists when your arms are outstretched.
-Parallel the feet, hands on hips, lift the chest on the inhale, and fold forward on the exhale.
-Place the crown of the head on a block for support and grab the outsides of ankles or shins.
-The connection between the crown of the head and either the floor or block is calming for the nervous system, so in this case very important to have the crown touching something.
+From a standing position, step your feet wide apart so that your ankles are under your wrists when your arms are outstretched.
+Parallel the feet, hands on hips; lift the chest on the inhale, and fold forward on the exhale.
+Place the crown of the head on a block for support, and grab the outsides of your ankles or shins.
+The connection between the crown of the head and either the floor or block is calming for the nervous system, so in this case it is very important to have the crown touching something.
 Use more than one block or a blanket if necessary.
-The hamstrings and inner thighs begin to open in this position, which allows for the fight or flight instinct (stored in the legs and hips) to settle.
+The hamstrings and inner thighs begin to open in this position, which allows for the fight-or-flight instinct (stored in the legs and hips) to settle.
 This pose takes us into forward bending as well, where it’s easier to exhale, let go, and find a quieter state of mind.
 You can stay in this pose for a long time, but take your time coming out if you do to avoid being dizzy.
-It is an inversion after all.
+It is an inversion, after all.
 Stand in tadasana (mountain pose) for a few breaths before transitioning into the next pose to neutralize the spine.

 Lying on your back, bend both knees and ground the feet.
-Lift the hips and place two blocks, stacked on top of each other on their lowest widest height, underneath the sacrum.
+Lift the hips and place two blocks, stacked on top of each other on their lowest, widest height, underneath the sacrum.
 Rest the sacrum (low back) on the blocks.
 Arch your chest so your body is in a backbend position.
 Lift your feet up and extend the legs in the air, maintaining the backbend position.
-Hold for 3-5 minutes.
-This is a variation of shoulder stand that removes the pressure on the neck, shoulders and wrists.
-The chin lock position, also known as jalandhara bhanda, is calming for the mind, as well as the support on the sacrum and draining of the legs.
+Hold for three to five minutes.
+This is a variation of the shoulder stand that removes the pressure on the neck, shoulders, and wrists.
+The chin-lock position, also known as jalandhara bhanda, is calming for the mind, as well as the support on the sacrum and draining of the legs.
 Come out gradually so as to let the spine acclimate with the movement and into the next position.
 Again, you don’t want to shock the body as it moves from backbends to forward bends.
-Rest on the floor with knees together, feet mat distance apart for one minute to neutralize the spine.
+Rest on the floor with knees together, feet mat-distance apart for one minute to neutralize the spine.

 From the floor, roll to one side and come up to sit.
 Extend the legs in front and slightly bend the knees.
-Place a block between the soles of the feet and adjust the distance between you and your feet as needed.
+Place a block between the soles of the feet, and adjust the distance between you and your feet as needed.
 Interlace your fingers around the toes.
 Take a few breaths sitting up.
 Then fold forward, placing your forehead on the block.
-Use more props if necessary - the connection of the forehead to a block or a blanket is key in calming the mind.
-This is a counterpose to the shoulderstand variation so we will need to come into it gradually.
-Stay for about 1 minute in the forward fold.
+Use more props if necessary—the connection of the forehead to a block or a blanket is key in calming the mind.
+This is a counterpose to the shoulder-stand variation, so we will need to come into it gradually.
+Stay for about one minute in the forward fold.
 Sit up gradually.